-According to King County property tax records, the building they occupied was expanded six times, in 1963, 1964, 1965, 1966, 1967, and 1969.
-Each time the building was lengthened but not widened, to a total of 840’.
-It is likely that other businesses occupied some of that space, as is the case today.
+Located at the north end of Par-Mac, this building, a simple tilt-up concrete affair, was initially constructed in 1962 and then expanded six times, in 1963, 1964, 1965, 1966, 1967, and 1969.
+Each time the building was lengthened but not widened, to a total of 840’ (four city blocks).

 Brillware Manufacturing Co.
 (11809 NE 116th Street) opened for business in mid-1962, just after the initial section of the building was completed, and was one of the very first occupants of Par-Mac.
 Brillware designed and assembled custom cabinets from pre-cut parts, meeting a need for furniture-quality kitchen cabinets that could be mass-produced, for open-plan homes where the kitchen was part of the main living space.
 The company began with 12 employees, but by 1965 it employed 48 workers and had expanded into markets in Oregon and Idaho.
 Before relocating to Kirkland, Brillware was located in Seattle near Lake Union.